-- Ý the "Actual" column shows our capitalization on a historical basis, without any adjustments to reflect subsequent or anticipated events; - Ÿ the "Pro Forma" column shows our capitalization with adjustments to reflect the capitalization of \$13,148,000 of long-term debt due to E-Z-EM prior to completion of this offering; and - Ÿ the "Pro Forma as Adjusted" column shows our pro forma capitalization with adjustments to reflect (i) receipt by us of the estimated net proceeds from the sale of shares of common stock by us in this offering at an assumed initial public offering price of \$13.00 per share and (ii) the application of a portion of the estimated net proceeds to repay \$3,000,000 of indebtedness to E-Z-EM.
+- Ÿ the "Actual" column shows our capitalization on a historical basis, without any adjustments to reflect subsequent or anticipated events; - Ý the "Pro Forma" column shows our capitalization with adjustments to reflect the capitalization of \$13,148,000 of long-term debt due to E-Z-EM prior to completion of this offering; and - Ý the "Pro Forma as Adjusted" column shows our pro forma capitalization with adjustments to reflect (i) receipt by us of the net proceeds from the sale of shares of common stock by us in this offering at an initial public offering price of \$11.00 per share, after deducting the underwriting discounts and commissions and offering expenses payable by us, and (ii) the application of a portion of the net proceeds to repay \$3,000,000 of indebtedness to E-Z-EM.
 See "Use of Proceeds."